 We often use hope and optimism as synonyms; both involve a positive attitude and an expectation of favorable outcomes.
 Both justify and encourage moving forward despite setbacks and, in most situations, are more likely to lead to better health and positive results than do negative attitudes.

 There are differences, however.
 I think of optimism as more of a disposition, representing a general expectation that things overall will work out.
-Hope, on the other hand, is usually thought of as more specific and involves a reasonable expectation of a particular positive outcome, such as “I hope to get the new job.”
+Hope, on the other hand, is usually considered more specific and involves a reasonable expectation of a particular favorable outcome, such as “I hope to get the new job.”
 This expectation is plausible even though the outcome is not inevitable.

 Hope can be either active or passive.
 It can involve a positive outcome toward which we are working or something beyond our control for which we are waiting.
 This article focuses on active hope.

-A high level of active hope is essential for innovation and entrepreneurship and helps us move forward toward a better future.
+A high level of active hope is essential for innovation and entrepreneurship and helps us progress toward a better future.

 Psychologist C. R. Snyder provided a valuable framework.
 He interviewed high-hope individuals and found their hope consisted of three components: a desired future outcome, a belief that one has a realistic path to this outcome, and the will to follow it.[i]
 In other words, Snyder went beyond the expectation of a specific favorable outcome and added willpower and a path to get there as critical components.

 Snyder’s former students and collaborators, Jennifer Cheavens and David Feldman, have used his framework to develop “hope therapy.”
-Cheavens and Feldman have found that even people not initially considered to be high-hope individuals can learn to set clear and often challenging goals and sub-goals, develop multiple pathways to reach these goals, anticipate and devise solutions for obstacles they encounter, and work towards them with persistence.[ii]
-Hope can indeed be developed.
+Cheavens and Feldman have found that even people not initially considered high-hope individuals can learn to set clear and often challenging goals and sub-goals, develop multiple pathways to reach these goals, anticipate and devise solutions for obstacles they encounter, and work towards them with persistence.[ii]
+We can indeed develop more hope.

 Hope In the Bible